8bit-nyk/my-semantic-segmentation/README.md

-# Semantic Segmentation of Industrial Scenes
+# Semantic Scene Understanding in Autonomous Robotics

 ## Project Overview
 This project develops a semantic segmentation model to identify objects in industrial scenes using deep learning techniques.